seetharamreddym/ebiassignment/ReadMe.md

 # Global exception handler

-THis will handle person not found or internal server errors and generate appropriate error response.
+This will handle person not found or internal server errors and generate appropriate error response.

 ## TODO improvements